 The Company maintains two wholly-owned subsidiaries, Fifth Street Mezzanine Partners IV, L.P. ("FSMP IV") and Fifth Street Mezzanine Partners V, L.P. ("FSMP V" and together with FSMP IV, the "FSC SBA Qualified Subsidiaries"), that are licensed as small business investment companies ("SBICs") and regulated by the Small Business Administration (the "SBA").
 The SBIC licenses allow the FSC SBA Qualified Subsidiaries to issue SBA-guaranteed debentures.
 SBA-guaranteed debentures carry longterm fixed rates that are generally lower than rates on comparable bank and other debt.
 The Company has also received exemptive relief from the SEC to permit it to exclude the debt of the FSC SBA Qualified Subsidiaries guaranteed by the SBA from the definition of senior securities in the 200% asset coverage ratio the Company is required to maintain under the 1940 Act.
 Upon receipt of the exemptive relief from the SEC, the Company increased capacity to fund up to \$225 million (the maximum amount of SBA-guaranteed debentures the FSC SBA Qualified Subsidiaries may currently have outstanding once certain conditions have been met) of investments with SBA-guaranteed debentures in addition to being able to fund investments with borrowings up to the maximum amount of debt that the 200% asset coverage ratio limitation would allow the Company to incur.
 As a result, the Company, in effect, is permitted to have a lower asset coverage ratio than the 200% asset coverage ratio limitation under the 1940 Act and, therefore, it can have more debt outstanding than assets to cover such debt.
-The FSC SBA Qualified Subsidiaries held approximately \$363.7 million, or 14.1%, of its total assets at September 30, 2015.
-As of September 30, 2015, FSMP IV had \$75 million in regulatory capital and \$150 million in SBA-guaranteed debentures outstanding, which had a fair value of \$137.4 million.
-As of September 30, 2015, FSMP V had \$37.5 million in regulatory capital and \$75.0 million in SBA-guaranteed debentures outstanding, which had a fair value of \$65.0 million.
+The FSC SBA Qualified Subsidiaries held approximately \$[•] million, or [•]%, of FSC's total assets as of December 31, 2015.
+As of December 31, 2015, FSMP IV had \$75 million in regulatory capital and \$150 million in SBA-guaranteed debentures outstanding, which had a fair value of \$135.3 million.
+As of December 31, 2015, FSMP V had \$37.5 million in regulatory capital and \$75.0 million in SBA-guaranteed debentures outstanding, which had a fair value of \$63.0 million.

 The FSC SBA Qualified Subsidiaries are subject to regulation and oversight by the SBA, including requirements with respect to maintaining certain minimum financial ratios and other covenants and a prohibition of completing a "change of control" of an SBIC without prior SBA approval.
-For information about the material adverse effect the approval of the binding proposal put forth by RiverNorth to terminate the Investment Advisory Agreement with Fifth Street Management would have on the Company and the FSC SBA Qualified Subsidiaries, please see the section of this proxy statement entitled "Proposal 4 - Binding Proposal to Terminate the Investment Advisory Agreement with Fifth Street Management."
+For information about the potential material adverse effect the approval of the binding proposal put forth by RiverNorth to terminate the Investment Advisory Agreement with Fifth Street Management would have on the Company and the FSC SBA Qualified Subsidiaries, please see the section of this proxy statement entitled "Proposal 3 - Binding Proposal to Terminate the Investment Advisory Agreement with Fifth Street Management - Material Adverse Effects of RiverNorth Binding Proposal."